 Legacy modernization projects start off feeling easy.
 The organization once had a reliable working system and kept it running for years.
-All the modernizing team should need to do is simply reshape it using better technology, the benefit of hindsight, and improved tooling.
+All the modernizing team should need to do is simply reshape it using better technology, better architecture, the benefit of hindsight, and improved tooling.
 It should be simple.
 But, because people do not see the hidden technical challenges they are about to uncover, they also assume the work will be boring.
 There’s little glory to be had re-implementing a solved problem.

-Modernization projects are typically the ones organizations just want to get out of the way, so they usually launch into them unprepared for the time and resource commitments they require.
+Modernization projects are also typically the ones organizations just want to get out of the way, so they launch into them unprepared for the time and resource commitments they require.
 Modernization projects take months, if not years of work.
 Keeping a team of engineers focused, inspired, and motivated from beginning to end is difficult.
 Keeping their senior leadership prepared to invest in what is, in effect, something they already have is a huge challenge.
 Creating momentum and sustaining it are where most modernization projects fail.

 The hard part about legacy modernization is the "system around the system".
 The organization, its communication structures, its politics, and its incentives are all intertwined with the technical product in such a way that to improve the product, you must do it by turning the gears of this other, complex, undocumented system.
 Pay attention to politics and culture.
-Technology is at most only 50% of the legacy problem, ways of working, organization structure and leadership are just as important to success.
+Technology is at most only 50% of the legacy problem, ways of working, organization structure and leadership/sponsorship are just as important to success.

 For all that people talk about COBOL dying off, it is good at certain tasks.
 The problem with most old COBOL systems is that they were designed at a time when COBOL was the only option.
 Start by sorting which parts of the system are in COBOL because COBOL is good at performing that task, and which parts are in COBOL because there were no other technologies available.
 Once you have that mapping, start by pulling the latter off into separate services that are written and designed using the technology we would choose for that task today.

-Going through the exercise of understanding what functionality is fit for use for particular languages/technologies not only gives engineers a way to keep building their skillsets but also is an opportunity to pair with other engineers who have different/complimentary skills.
+Going through the exercise of understanding what functionality is fit for use for specific languages/technologies not only gives engineers a way to keep building their skillsets but also is an opportunity to pair with other engineers who have different/complimentary skills.
 This exchange also has the benefit of diffusing the understanding of the system to a broader group of people without needing to solely rely on documentation (which never exists).

 People take systems that are too reliable for granted.
 Italian researchers Cristiano Castelfranchi and Rino Falcone have been advancing a general model of trust that postulates trust naturally degrades over time, regardless of whether any action has been taken to violate that trust.
 Under Castelfranchi and Falcone’s model, maintaining trust doesn’t mean establishing a perfect record; it means continuing to rack up observations of resilience.
 If a piece of technology is so reliable it has been completely forgotten, it is not creating those regular observations.
 Through no fault of the technology, the user’s trust in it slowly deteriorates.